sheenp333/docdock/content/_index.md

 +++
+title = "CompInfo"
-title = "DocDock Theme for Hugo" description = ""
+description = ""
 date = "2017-04-24T18:36:24+02:00"

 +++

-# Hugo docDock theme
+# Computer Info
 [Hugo-theme-docdock {{%icon fa-github%}}](https://github.com/vjeantet/hugo-theme-docdock) is a theme for Hugo, a fast and modern static website engine written in Go.
 Hugo is often used for blogs, **this theme is fully designed for documentation.**

 This theme is a partial porting of the [Learn theme of matcornic {{%icon fa-github%}}](https://github.com/matcornic/hugo-theme-learn).